 A Scoping Newsletter with detailed project information is enclosed to provide additional background and information about the project.
 In addition, a public meeting will be held on Wednesday June 22, 2011 at the Florida International University Stadium Club from 5:30 to 8:30 p.m.
 The address is: 11200 SW 8th Street, Miami, Florida 33199.
 This meeting will provide an opportunity for members of the public to meet and talk with Park staff, learn more about the project, and provide comments.
-Additional project information can be viewed or downloaded site Environment and Public Comment (PEPC) at: Planning. the NPS from http://parkplanning.nps.gov/projectHome.cfm?projectID=37220 an Brunan.
+Additional project information can be viewed or downloaded from the NPS Planning, Environment and Public Comment (PEPC) site at: http://parkplanning.nps.gov/projectHome.cfm?projectID=37220